Pitrified/snippet/photo-viewer/README.md

 * create thumbnail in [parallel](www.toptal.com/python/beginners-guide-to-concurrency-and-parallelism-in-python) with ProcessPoolExecutor
 * or with Ray
 * bind scroll to all children with [tags](https://stackoverflow.com/a/11459001)
+* cut names that are too long 'DSC0...19.jpg'
+* 'LabelPixel' might propagate config down to 'label\_widget' as it does for 'grid'

 ##### Layout selection

+DONE

 * layouts are boring and error prone, some nested grid might help, but you need intermediate frames
 * there are still errors when cycling all the layouts

-DONE

 * force redraw on layout change
 * widgets already need to exist to be packed, the second photo\_frame has to be created immediately?
 At the moment, yes
 * cycle through them, put code to build a layout in a function